swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 #### Existentials for Every Protocol

-Currently, Existentials are offered only for certain protocols that _don’t_ contain references to `Self` or associated type requirements - hence the differentiation between regular protocols and PUTs.
+Currently, Existentials are offered only for certain protocols that _don’t_ contain references to `Self` or associated type requirements - hence the differentiation between protocols that are able or unable to be used as Types.
 However, that doesn’t need to be the case.
-What are currently - or even after this proposal - considered PUTs could also support Existentials, further unifying Swift:
+What are currently - or even after this proposal - considered as protocols that are unusable as Types could also support Existentials, further unifying Swift:

 ```swift
 let anyIdentifiable: Any<Identifiable>